St. Michael's Church (Reisterstown, Maryland)

 St. Michael's Church, also known as St. Michael's Chapel and Hannah More Chapel, is a historic Episcopal Church located at Academy Lane and Reisterstown Road in Reisterstown, Baltimore County, Maryland.
 It is a small, Carpenter Gothic-style, board and batten frame structure, featuring a simple bell-gable.
-It was designed by New York architect John W. Priest (1825-1859), and constructed about 1853.
-It was named after Hannah More.
-It was deconsecrated on May 12, 1978.
+It was designed by New York architect John W. Priest (1825–1859), and constructed about 1853.
+It was named after Hannah More, and built on the grounds of Hannah More Academy.

+The church was deconsecrated on May 12, 1978.

 It was listed on the National Register of Historic Places in 1979.

 Still owned by the Diocese of Maryland, a renovation project costing $1.2 million began in January 2003.
 On September 8, 2004, a ribbon-cutting ceremony was held for its reopening.
 The project included the replacement of roof shingles, a restoration of the interior, which had been destroyed by rainwater, and the removal of chimney bricks.

+Hannah More Academy

+The Hannah More Academy was founded in 1829 under the name of Locust Grove Seminary in Reisterstown, Maryland by a Mrs Neilson.
+Writing her will in 1832, Mrs Neilson left money and land for the academy now renamed after the English poet and playwright Hannah More.
+It went into effect two years later when she died.
+It was the oldest episcopal boarding school in the United States.
+In 1853, a church was built on the grounds, the Hannah More chapel, also known as St. Michael's Church.
+In 1857, the main school building burned to the ground.
+In 1873, the academy became the Diocesan School for the Episcopal Diocese of Maryland.
+In 1972, after accruing large debt, the school's charter and enrollment was transferred to St. Timothy's School in Stevenson, Maryland.
+The Diocesan School for the Episcopal Diocese of Maryland closed in 1974 and the grounds were sold.